formulaslug/fs-4-firmware/libraries/SensorFilters/README.md

 - Vsmoothed​(t) is the new smoothed value (_smoothed_value).
 - Vraw​(t) is the current raw reading (raw_value from _analog_pin.read()).
 - Vsmoothed​(t−Δt) is the previous smoothed value.
-- α is the smoothing factor (or weight).
+- $\alpha$ is the smoothing factor (or weight).

-α, the smoothing factor is based a time constant (_time_constant) and time difference between readings. α is derived as follows:
+$\alpha$, the smoothing factor is based on the time constant (_time_constant) and time difference between readings. $\alpha$ is derived as follows:
 <br />
 <br />
 <img width="264" height="98" alt="alpha-formula" src="https://github.com/user-attachments/assets/6711ed83-d87f-42c9-95c2-972c077f9b4d" />
 <br />
 <br />

 This way, the cutoff frequency, which is used in determining the time constant as per the equation below, stays constant even if the time between reads is not consistent.
+Using the cutoff frequency in this way allows the digital filtering to behave the same as a first-pass RC filter would.
 <br />
 <br />
 <img width="250" height="148" alt="time-constant-formula" src="https://github.com/user-attachments/assets/1460fb1d-6d14-4551-b960-6459aa9365ac" />